 UNIVERSITY OF WISCONSIN River Falls

-This week, November 18-22, will be a very special one for our university and community as UW-River Falls hosts the Summit on International Education and Engagement.
+This week, November 18-22, will be a very special one for our university and community as we host the Summit on International Education and Engagement.
 With over 30 events, most of which are free and open to the public, it will be a unique opportunity for global and intercultural learning.
 Our campus will also welcome some of our international partners, as leaders from Taiwan, Germany and the Netherlands join us for the Summit.
 A full schedule of events can be found here.

 I admit it—I am passionate about international education.
 I suppose it started in August 1994 when I landed at Oslo Lufthavn (airport) with eight very excited college students.
 As a young faculty member, I was leading my first three-week study abroad course, “Environmental Science in Norway,” and was probably as anxious as my students.
 It was only a year earlier that I had had my own first overseas experience, travelling to Norway to develop the course.